chevereto/v3-docs/contributed.md

 # Contributed

 The following content has been provided by users of the software.
+It contains guides, reviews and everything you may want to known about Chevereto.
 Feel free to contribute yours and show others.

 ::: tip THANK YOU!
 If you contributed to Chevereto [let me know](https://chevereto.com/contact) to gift you a paid license ✨🎁 as my way to say thanks for showing others how to use my software!